kyosenergy/docker-credential-sso-ecr-login/README.md

 ### AWS credentials

-The AWS SSO ECR Docker Credential Helper allows you to use AWS credentials retrieved from AWS SSO. (`aws configure sso`)
+The AWS SSO ECR Docker Credential Helper allows you to use AWS credentials retrieved from AWS SSO.

+You can configure your AWS SSO via the `aws configure sso` command, which will create a profile in your AWS config file.

 For example: